eda-ricercatore/eda-ricercatore.github.io/vecchi-progetti/old-projects.md

 ##	Software Projects

-###	A Trivial Java Program to Demonstrate Some Programming Concepts
+###	A Trivial *Java* Program to Demonstrate Some Programming Concepts

-See attached ZIP file for the program: Trivial.zip
+See attached ZIP file for the program: [Trivial.zip](https://github.com/eda-ricercatore/eda-ricercatore.github.io/blob/master/vecchi-progetti/simple-programs/Trivial.zip)

-To run this program in a UNIX environment, try: make all
+To run this program in a *UNIX* environment, try: *make all*

-It includes implementation of a Java Interface, uses methods from the Java API, and uses abstraction and modularity in the design of the software.
+It includes implementation of a *Java* interface, uses methods from the *Java API*, and uses abstraction and modularity in the design of the software.